Doug Craft - Art News Update

 Manipulated image of microphotos of rock thin sections in double golden rectangle aspect ratio by Colorado artist Doug Craft

-December 2008 - One Year Exhibition Ends for AurorA Art in Public Places Program
+December 2008 - One Year Exhibition Ends for Aurora Art in Public Places Program

 Doug had 12 pieces exhibited in City of Aurora, Colorado, public buildings from January - December 2008.
 Work included six photomontages and six coiled Golden Rectangle photo collages.